X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Summary and future prospects

 \section{Summary and future prospects}

-Using the XMM-Newton archive data, we apply an X-ray analysis to 17 rich, optically-selected clusters of galaxies at $0.14<z<0.75$ in the HSC-SSP field.
+Using the XMM-Newton archive data, we apply an X-ray analysis to 37 rich, optical clusters of galaxies at $0.1<z<1.1$ in the HSC-SSP field.
 Most of the clusters were serendipitously detected in the XMM-Newton fields of view.
-The major findings are as follows: \begin{enumerate} \item We systematically analyzed the X-ray centroid or peak shift as compared with the BCG position.
-The fraction of relaxed clusters in the optically-selected cluster sample, which is defined based on the offset between the BCG and X-ray peak, is $30\pm13$\%.
+We subdivided the sample to two, i.e., 17 (20) clusters with high (low) photon counts, to find the results of two subsamples agree with each other within errors.
+Due to large statistical uncertainties in the 20 clusters, however, we discussed the implications mainly based on the results for 17 clusters with sufficient statistics.
+The major findings are as follows: \begin{enumerate} \item We systematically analyzed the X-ray centroid or peak offset as compared with the BCG position.
+The fraction of relaxed clusters in the optical cluster sample, which is defined based on the offset between the BCG and X-ray peak, is $29\pm11(\pm 13)$\%.
 This is less than that of the X-ray samples.
-Because the optical sample is immune to the cool-core bias, it is likely to contain more irregular clusters and thus cover a larger range of the cluster morphology. \item The slope of the luminosity-temperature relation is marginally less than that of X-ray samples and is consistent with the self-similar model prediction of 2.0.
+Because the optical sample is immune to the cool-core bias, it is likely to contain more disturbed clusters and thus cover a larger range of the cluster morphology. \item The slope of the luminosity-temperature relation is marginally less than that of X-ray samples and is consistent with the self-similar model prediction of 2.0.
 The slope of the temperature-richness relation is also consistent with the prediction of the self-similar model although the former has a large statistical uncertainty. \end{enumerate}